Sim-to-Lab-to-Real: Safe Reinforcement Learning with Shielding and Generalization Guarantees: Conclusion

 \section{Conclusion}

-In this work, we propose the Sim-to-Lab-to-Real framework that combines Hamilton-Jacobi reachability analysis and PAC-Bayes generalization guarantees to safely close the sim2real gap.
-Joint training of a performance and a backup policy in Sim training (1st stage) ensures safe exploration during Lab training (2nd stage).
-By optimizing the generalization bounds in Lab training, our approach is able to certify robot's performance and safety before deployment.
+In this work, we propose the Sim-to-Lab-to-Real framework that combines Hamilton-Jacobi reachability analysis and PAC-Bayes generalization guarantees to bridge the Sim-to-Real reality gap with a probabilistically guaranteed safety-aware policy distribution.
+Joint training of a performance and a backup policy in Sim training (1st stage) enables a safety-aware exploration during Lab training (2nd stage).
+By optimizing the generalization bounds in Lab training, our approach is able to probabilistically certify robot performance and safety before deployment.
 We demonstrate significant reduction in safety violations in training and stronger performance and safety during test time.
 Results from experiments with a quadrupedal robot in real indoor space validate the theoretical guarantees.
-In future work, we plan to allow the policies to adapt online in each environment with short experiences, especially adjusting the value threshold for shielding.
-We also hope to perform fine-tuning in real Lab spaces in the future.